The Mighty Celt: Reception

-On review aggregator website Rotten Tomatoes, the film has an 67% approval rating based on 6 reviews, with an average ranking of 5.7/10.
+On review aggregator website Rotten Tomatoes, the film has a 67% approval rating based on 6 reviews, with an average ranking of 5.7/10.

-William Thomas of Empire wrote "There's promise in the bursts of dark humour, but these are few and far between, only serving to remind us how much better directors like Ken Loach have dealt with the coming-of-age genre".
+William Thomas of Empire wrote, "There's promise in the bursts of dark humour, but these are few and far between, only to remind us how much better directors like Ken Loach have dealt with the coming-of-age genre".